OGRECave/ogre/Docs/src/rtss.md

 @par
 Example: `lighting_stage normal_map Panels_Normal_Tangent.png tangent_space 0 SamplerToUse`

+@param two_sided compute lighting on both sides of the surface, when culling is disabled.
-@param normalised with @c ffp or @c per_pixel @copybrief Ogre::RTShader::FFPLighting::setNormaliseEnabled @copydetails Ogre::RTShader::FFPLighting::setNormaliseEnabled
+@param normalised with @c ffp or @c per_pixel normalise the blinn-phong reflection model to make it energy conserving - see [this for details](http://www.rorydriscoll.com/2009/01/25/energy-conservation-in-games/)
 @param texturename normal map to use with @c normal_map
 @param target_layout with @c gbuffer, this specifies the data to be written into one or two MRT targets.
 Possible values are @c depth, @c normal, @c viewpos, @c normal_viewdepth and @c diffuse_specular